mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 * `seekstep`: step in seconds when sending fast forward or rewind command on the player control, default 5s.

-* `notificationvolume`: volume for notifications when no volume is set in `playSound` command, default 60.
+* `notificationvolumeadjustment`: volume adjustment from current volume in percent (range -100 to +100) for notifications when no volume is set in `playSound` command, default 10.

 * `maxnotificationduration`: maximum duration for notifications, default 15s.